shinokada/svelte-next/README.md

 # updateSvelte

-Command `updateSvelte 130` runs the following:
+Command `updateSvelte 130` runs the following recursively in a directory:

 ```
 pnpm update